-Service of documents etc
+Service of documents

-- 41. -(1) Where under the Act or these Regulations a document or notice may be, or is required to be, given to a person, the document or notice may be given by- - (a) in the case of a body corporate- - (i) leaving it at the registered office of the body corporate or a the place or principal place of business of the body corporate in Fiji with a person apparently employed there; or - (ii) sending it by post to the registered office of the body corporate or to the place or principal place of business; and - (b) in the case of a financial institution- - (i) delivering it to the main or principal place of business of the financial institution with a person apparently employed there; - (ii) leaving it at any of the other branches of the financial institution in Fiji with a person apparently employed there; or - (iii) sending it by post to the place or principal place of business of the financial institution in Fiji. - (2) A reference in subregulation (1) to the registered office of a body corporate or financial institution includes a reference to a registered office that is outside of Fiji.
+- 41.-(1) Where under the Act or these Regulations a document or notice may be, or is required to be, given to a person, the document or notice may be given by- - (a) in the case of a body corporate- - (i) leaving it at the registered office of the body corporate or the place or principal place of business of the body corporate in Fiji with a person apparently employed there; - (ii) sending it by post to the registered office of the body corporate or to the place or principal place of business; or - (iii) sending it by electronic mail to the e-mail address provided by the body corporate for the purpose of service of documents or notices; and - (b) in the case of a financial institution- - (i) delivering it to the main or principal place of business of the financial institution with a person apparently employed there; - (ii) leaving it at any of the other branches of the financial institution in Fiji with a person apparently employed there; - (iii) sending it by post to the place or principal place of business of the financial institution in Fiji; or - (iv) sending it by electronic mail to the e-mail address provided by the financial institution for the purpose of service of documents or notices. - (2) A reference in subregulation (1) to the registered office of a body corporate or financial institution includes a reference to a registered office that is outside of Fiji.

-Made this day of 2022.
+Made this 29th day of April 2022.

-AIYAZ SAYED-KHAIYUM

-Attorney-General and Minister for Economy
+A. SAYED-KHAIYUM Attorney-General and Minister for Economy